stephken/Insta-Car/README.md

 Credits for any photos, clip-art or CSS templates, etc. we use go here.

-Shout-outs to anyone who helped us, instructors, classmates, etc.
+Shout-outs to anyone who helped us on the project, instructors, classmates, etc.

+## Acknowledgements

+Each of us can take a paragraph or two here to offer special thanks and dedications to anyone we want -- folks from Kenzie or our families, etc.

+Jess:

+Lori:

+Ken:

+John:

 ## Requirements